 Article 10 (8) of the IVDR establishes a number of requirements and expectations for the QMS of which the most basic is for the manufacturer to establish a QMS.
-As a reminder, the QMS is made up of all of the documentation that can support the process: A Quality Manual, Quality Policy, Procedures, Work Instructions and Records (see Figure 1).
-The first part of Article 10 (8) addresses the obvious need to have processes to ensure that production is done in such a way that the device continues to meet the requirements of the regulation throughout the lifetime of the device.
-This typically includes aspects such as process validation, production process controls and quality controls.
-For most existing manufacturers, these expectations have neither significantly changed since the previous directive, nor from any other standards.
-As previously, the QMS should address the process risks and ensure that adequate controls are in place around identified risks.
+As a reminder, the QMS is made up of all of the processes that are documented and recorded that can support the organization to run efficiently and effectively: A Quality Manual, Quality Policy, Procedures, Work Instructions and Records.
+The first part of Article 10 (8) addresses the obvious need to have processes that ensure design and production is done such that the device continues to meet the requirements of the regulation throughout its lifetime.
+This will typically include aspects such as process validation, production process controls and quality controls.
+For most existing manufacturers, these expectations have not significantly changed since the previous directive, nor from any other standards.

+As previously, the QMS should address the risks throughout the lifetime of the device and ensure that adequate controls are in place around identified risks.
 It should also ensure that adequate and accurate records are produced in order to demonstrate and record that the process and products are operating per expectations.